-- Assignments will be posted on the schedule at the class web page. - Assignments are due at the start of class the day after they are given.
-If you are not able to attend class, you may drop your assignment in the folder outside my office prior to class. - The assignment score will be based primarily on completeness, correctness and neatness/organization. - You should put your name and the assignment number on each assignment, but nothing else is required.
-You may do your assignments on any type of paper, including back sides of previously used pages. - Axes of graphs should be drawn with a straightedge, and a scale should be indicated on each axis.
-You must do these things in order to receive full credit. - You are expected to communicate your work in the same manner as demonstrated in class and in textbooks.
+- The assignment will be posted on the schedule at the class web page. - Assignments are due at the start of class the day after they are given.
+If you are not able to attend class, you may drop your assignment in the folder outside my office prior to class. - The assignment score will be based primarily on completeness and neatness/organization. - You should put your name and the assignment number on each assignment, but nothing else is required.
+You may do your assignments on any type of paper, including back sides of previously used pages. - If the exercises are taken from the textbook, the answers are in the back of the book.
+You should check every answer and, if it not correct, attempt to find and correct your errors.
+If you can't find your error, you need to write a brief statement saying that, and telling what you do not understand or speculating on where your error might be.
+You must do these things in order to receive full credit. - Axes of graphs should be drawn with a straightedge, and a scale should be indicated on each axis.
+You must do these things in order to receive full credit. - You are expected to communicate your work in the same manner as demonstrated in class and the textbook, and on the videos.
 You must do these things in order to receive full credit.